mikelane/mikelane/README.md

 -->
 <img src="https://github.com/mikelane/mikelane/blob/master/images/MikeLane.png" />

 Hi, I'm Mike Lane.
-I'm a Sr. Backend Engineer with App Annie.
+I'm a Software Development Engineer with Amazon.
 I have an MS in CS with an emphasis on AI and Machine Learning.
 I write beautiful, maintainable, scalable, and well-tested services on AWS.

 ### Contact Me:
 - *email:* mikelane@gmail.com